Work Environment

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Electrical Power Plant Operator
+Entry / Progression - Electrical Power Plant Operator

 There are many pathways you may explore to develop towards a career working in energy operations.